Intrivus/Aseductor/README.md

 - You must delete the "deps" and the "aseprite" folder in "C:/" after finish compiling if you have already moved the "bin" folder out
 - Keeping "Skia Windows" folder for future updates is recommended

+# Compilation and Delete caches
+- Install "Aseductor.DelCache.bat" from https://github.com/Perndoe/Aseductor/releases
+- After Aseprite is compiled, the script will move the program to Desktop/Compiled Aseprite
+- It will delete these files after compiling:
+  + C:\deps
+  + C:\aseprite
+- Make sure there is no folder in Desktop named "Compiled Aseprite" if you use this script

 # Notes
 - Don't worry if you can't find the "Aseprite" folder in "Compressed" after compiling :D
 - If the compilation failed, rewatch my video and follow it step by step or DM me through Discord Pando#3474